Learning how to read drum sheet music isn’t a necessity, but it’s an important skill that differentiates you from the rest.

 In this groove, we have eight of them, which makes them eighth notes.
 Anyway, we don’t need to count, since we know eighth notes are notated with one flag, or one beam when there’s more than one, which is exactly the case.

-If the beat is represented by a quarter note and we have eighth notes on the Hats, we’ll play two notes per beat on the Hi-Hat the whole time.
+If the quarter note represents the beat and we have eighth notes on the Hats, we’ll play two notes per beat on the Hi-Hat the whole time.

 We also know that in a 4/4 time signature, we count it as 1 e and +, 2 e and +, 3 e and +, 4 e and +.